Carpets are a beautiful and functional addition to your home, but maintenance can be tricky. How are you cleaning yours to best preserve them?

 Many people assume that steam cleaning is a chemical-free method, but it’s not.
 It’s a misunderstanding that the steam is what works.
 In reality, the steam is just a byproduct of the warm water that penetrates your carpets.

 - Truck mount: Chemical carpet cleaner is added to pressurized hot water and then applied to your carpet with a machine.
-The machine — similar to a vacuum — also sucks up excess moisture and chemicals as it works.
+Like a vacuum, the machine also sucks up excess moisture and chemicals as it works.
 This is typically used for deep cleaning.

 - Portable extraction: This method is almost the same as the truck mount, only it’s industrial.
-It’s intended for wider surface areas and is typically a heavy-duty carpet cleaning solution.
+It’s intended for broader surface areas and is typically a heavy-duty carpet cleaning solution.

 How Often Should You Clean Your Carpets?